johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2023-04-08-docusaurus-structured-data-faqs-mdx/index.md

 ;
 ```

+Note we're doing this in a blog post and the import statement is after the frontmatter.
 Then we can use the component like so:

 ```mdx
 <FAQStructuredData faqs={faqs} />